fenago/katacoda-scenarios/learn-openshift-wildfly/openshift-building-applications-from-sourcecode/steps/5/text.md

 The following fields are especially important:

-spec.source.git: Repository URL for the application source code spec.strategy.sourceStrategy: Contains information on which builder will be used.
+- **spec.source.git:** Repository URL for the application source code
+- **spec.strategy.sourceStrategy:** Contains information on which builder will be used.

 In our case, OpenShift uses a built-in builder from image stream wildfly:10.0, in the openshift namespace.
 Let's look at its configuration:

 `oc get is wildfly -o yaml -n openshift`{{execute}}

-The WildFly builder image used to build our application is centos/wildfly-70-centos7:latest.
+The WildFly builder image used to build our application is centos/wildfly-130-centos7:latest.